Applying for permanent residence

 When is it possible to submit your application?

-E.g. a period during which the family member with whom you are in family reunification or yourself had the residence status 'student', only counts for half.
+E.g. a period during which the family member you are in family reunification with or yourself had the residence status 'student', only counts for half.

 These are general guidelines, and your specific situation may differ.